balta2ar/balta2ar.github.com/source/_posts/2013-11-23-bandwidth-shaping-in-linux.markdown

 ## trickle

-`trickle` is simple and easy to use, just run the program you want to limit and specify the bandwith:
+`trickle` is simple and easy to use, just run the program and specify its bandwidth:

 ```
 $ trickle -d 20kb wget http://mirror.rol.ru/archlinux/iso/2013.11.01/archlinux-2013.11.01-dual.iso